Hutt Valley campaign: Battle Hill

 On 31 July 1846 a 213-strong combined force of Hutt militia, armed police and 150 Te Āti Awa set off overland to launch a surprise rear attack on Te Rangihaeta's stronghold at Pauatahanui.
 But the occupants of the pā were alerted as the forces approached early the next day and were able to flee.
 The Pauatahanui pā was commandeered as an imperial military post to help guard construction work on the main road northwards.

 Two days later, on 3 August, Major Edward Last began to lead the government force north through the heavily forested Horokiri ranges in pursuit of Te Rangihaeata and Te Mamaku.
 The force comprised Regulars, seaman from the Calliope, militia, armed police and several hundred Māori allies from Te Āti Awa and Ngāti Toa, supported by a detachment of Pioneers armed with axes and other cutting tools to cut through the bush.

 Te Rangihaeata's stronghold was discovered on 6 August at the crest of a steep ridge, surrounded by strong fortifications and three of the British force were killed in an exchange of fire that lasted several hours until nightfall.
 The force withdrew from the hill and a detachment of seamen were sent back to Pauatahanui to bring up two mortars.
 The weapons were carried in on 7 August and about 80 shells were fired throughout 8 August from a range of about 1200 metres.
 Some of the force also skirmished with Te Rangihaeata's warriors in the bush near the pā.

 Ngāti Toa chief Rawiri Puaha, who led the pursuit of Te Rangihaeata and Te Mamaku from 17 August 1846.

 By 10 August, Last had concluded a decisive victory was unattainable and the majority of the force was withdrawn, leaving a Māori attack force to maintain fire.
 Three days later they discovered Te Rangihaeata and his entire force had evacuated under cover of darkness and rain.
-Delayed by storms, the kūpapa Māori, including a Ngãti Toa detachment led by Rawiri Puaha, began a pursuit on 17 August through heavy bush across steep ridges, deep valleys and rocky streams, with both sides suffering casualties in sporadic exchanges of gunfire.
+Delayed by storms, the kūpapa Māori, including a Ngāti Toa detachment led by Rawiri Puaha, began a pursuit on 17 August through heavy bush across steep ridges, deep valleys and rocky streams, with both sides suffering casualties in sporadic exchanges of gunfire.
 Te Rangihaeata finally entrenched himself with about 100 men at a pā named Poroutawhao in swampland between Horowhenua and the Manawatu, while Te Mamaku returned with his force to his Whanganui River base.

 The site of the 6–10 August battle has been preserved as a recreational area named Battle Hill Farm Forest Park.